 Oregon Lavender Daze Festival

 The annual Hood River Lavender Daze Festival, set for July 8-9, 2017 in Hood River, is a feast for the senses.
 Don’t miss the energetic live music, arts booths, barbecue and lavender-infused gelato, face painting, craft classes, a ladybug release party and wine tasting.
 All of this is steeped with the sweet smell of thousands of organic Oregon lavender plants available for U-cut.
 Be ready for friendly bees.

 Annual Dahlia Festival

 The Swan Island Dahlia Farm is one of the largest grower of Dahlias in the country.
-Get fresh cut flowers daily from July–September or get your dahlia fix at the Annual Dahlia Festival during the last weekend in July and Labor Day weekend (Aug.
+Get fresh-cut flowers daily from July through September or get your dahlia fix at the Annual Dahlia Festival during the last weekend in August and Labor Day weekend (Aug.
 26-28 and Sept.
 2-4, 2017) at their farm in Canby.
-The festival features nearly 40 acres of diverse dahlias, many of which were first cultivated here, as well as a full spectrum of 15,000 cut blooms set in 350 unique and inspiring floral arrangements.
+The festival features nearly 40 acres of diverse dahlias, many of which were first cultivated here, as well as a full spectrum of 15,000 cut blooms set in 400 unique and inspiring floral arrangements.
 Live music, craft beer and food vendors and a balloon artist and face painting round out the family fun.

 Is any of the information on this page incorrect?